 Screening colonoscopy is recommended for patients at high risk of colon cancer and for everyone ≥ 50 yr.
 Colonoscopy should be done every 10 yr for patients with no risk factors or history of polyps.
-CT colonography (see CT scanning of the abdomen) is an alternative to colonoscopy for screening for colonic tumors.
+CT colonography (see X-Ray and Other Imaging Contrast Studies of the GI Tract : CT colonography) is an alternative to colonoscopy for screening for colonic tumors.

 Absolute contraindications to endoscopy include

 Relative contraindications include poor patient cooperation, coma (unless the patient is intubated), and cardiac arrhythmias or recent myocardial ischemia.

 Patients taking anticoagulants or chronic NSAID therapy can safely undergo diagnostic endoscopy.
 However, if there is a possibility that biopsy or photocoagulation will be done, these drugs should be stopped for an appropriate interval before the procedure.
 Oral iron-containing drugs should be stopped 4 to 5 days before colonoscopy, because certain green vegetables interact with iron to form a sticky residue that is difficult to remove with a bowel preparation and interferes with visualization.
 The American Heart Association no longer recommends endocarditis prophylaxis for patients having routine GI endoscopy.